Alex Jesaulenko: Carlton Football Club senior coach (1989–1990)

+Other coaching roles

+His last coaching appointment, at Coburg for the 1993 season, was a total disaster, with the Lions losing all eighteen games during a losing sequence of thirty games in the dying days of the Victorian Football Association.

 Post-football honours

 When Carlton set up their Hall of Fame in 1987, Jesaulenko was one of the inaugural inductees.
 He was also an inaugural inductee into the Australian Football Hall of Fame in 1996, and in 2008 was elevated to Legend status.
 In 1996, he was also named on the half-forward flank in the AFL Team of the Century.

 In 1997, he was inducted as an official Legend of the Carlton Football Club.
 When the Carlton Team of the Century was announced, Jesaulenko was also named on the half-forward flank.

 In 2002, he was inducted into the Ukrainian Sports Hall of Fame.

 On 20 October 2010, he was inducted into the Sport Australia Hall of Fame.

 In July 2013, Jesaulenko was named captain of the first Australia Post Multicultural Team of Champions.

 Upon being elevated to Legend status in the Australian Football Hall of Fame, Jesaulenko was accorded tribute from the great contemporaries of his era.

 The great Ron Barassi, Jesaulenko's first coach at Carlton, said:

 Aussie rules was very lucky that Alex chose our game.
 I've no doubt he would've been a brilliant international player for rugby or rugby league or soccer.
 I first saw his reflexes playing social tennis.
 He was at the net, he was unbelievable, and I remember thinking, 'Gee whiz, this guy's something special', and I had not even seen him kick a ball yet.